In this section, you will:

 Two cities have the same longitude.
 The latitude of city A is 9.00 degrees north and the latitude of city B is 30.00 degree north.
 Assume the radius of the earth is 3960 miles.
 Find the distance between the two cities.

 A city is located at 40 degrees north latitude.
 Assume the radius of the earth is 3960 miles and the earth rotates once every 24 hours.
 Find the linear speed of a person who resides in this city.
+Refer to 5.2 Unit Circle: Sine and Cosine Functions for information on trigonometric functions.

 A city is located at 75 degrees north latitude.
 Assume the radius of the earth is 3960 miles and the earth rotates once every 24 hours.
 Find the linear speed of a person who resides in this city.
+Refer to 5.2 Unit Circle: Sine and Cosine Functions for information on trigonometric functions.

 Find the linear speed of the moon if the average distance between the earth and moon is 239,000 miles, assuming the orbit of the moon is circular and requires about 28 days.
 Express answer in miles per hour.